Corrector Yui: Villains/Corruptors

-Armed with primarily a lazer sword and computer viruses called viruses command, he (arguably) has the most intelligence compared to his other teammates.
-He isn't prone to actual combat, and prefers to use more scheming methods.
-His computer viruses can be used to corrupt other programs and make them do his bidding.
-In the 2nd season, he works as a virus computer researcher, whom with Yui and Haruna's help finally identifies the source of Beagles Virus.
+The most intelligent compared to his other teammates.
+Though he wields a laser sword, he is not prone to actual combat and prefers to use more scheming methods.
+His computer viruses, called viruses command, can be used to corrupt other programs and make them do his bidding.
+In the second season, he works as a virus computer researcher and, with Yui and Haruna's help, identifies the source of the Beagle Virus.